Connections4Health Fellowship FAQs

 Engage patients in the waiting room to tell them about the services Connections4Health offers

-- Work one-on-one with patients to understand their situation and needs
+Collaborative, one-on-one work with people to understand their situation and social health needs

-- Find and connect patients to resources by creating an action plan the patient can follow
+Find and connect people to resources by creating an action plan the patient can follow

-- Follow-up with people you and other members of the team worked with in prior weeks
+Follow-up with people you and other members of the team worked with in prior weeks

 Track encounters and outcome

-- 30 minutes of Database Work: The database is used by fellows to make appropriate referrals to organizations or agencies of use to their patient.
+30 minutes of Database Work: The database is used by fellows to make appropriate referrals to organizations or agencies.
 As organizations are constantly changing, emerging or falling through, fellows are tasked with calling one organization each week to update the entry in the database.
 This ensures that the database is as comprehensive as possible and that all of the information is accurate.

-- 1 Hour Reflective/Training Session (every other week): The reflection sessions are an opportunity for fellows to debrief, share stories, express concerns or seek advice.
-They will also be complimented by mini training sessions on topics of interest to the fellows, such as poverty, health law, housing resources, the Affordable Care Act, etc.
+1 Hour Reflective/Training Session (every other week): The reflection sessions are an opportunity for fellows to debrief, share stories, express concerns or seek advice.
+They will also be complimented by mini training sessions on topics of interest to the fellows, such as poverty, health law, housing resources, the Affordable Care Act, scarcity, etc.